aridoza/foundational-java/uml/class-diagrams/README.md

 That is where UML comes in.

+In this course, we will discuss the two most common UML diagrams - class diagrams and sequence diagrams.

 ---

 ### UML (10 min)

+### What is UML?

 UML (Unified Modeling Language) is a graphic-based language that uses intuitive pictures to express program structure and interactions.

 There are several categories of UML diagrams, including:

 * Class diagrams - Represent the static structure of classes and their dependencies.
 * Package diagrams - Represent the relationships between packages.
 * Sequence diagrams - Represent the dynamic interactions between objects.